Aliens

-In the Aliens series, Townsend and Whyman brought to life the historic scientific work and personal stories of several Botanists, whose pressed collections of alien plants that are non-native and introduced by man, are represented in the Welsh National Herbarium.
+For Collect Art Fair 2022, Townsend collaborated with Sally Whyman, curator of vascular plants at the Welsh National Herbarium, National Museum Cardiff.
+In the Aliens series, they brought to life the historic scientific work and personal stories of botanists whose pressed collections of non-native plants, introduced by humans, are held in the Welsh National Herbarium.

 Aliens 1956